Planting Bulbs Outdoors

 Planning and Planting

 Bulbs are easy to work with, very rewarding and forgiving.
 They look best planted in groups or clumps, naturalized in the sod, under trees, or in beds, borders or rock garden.
-Good drainage is essential; bulbs will grow poorly or rot if they are too wet.
+Good drainage is essential; bulbs will grow poorly or rot if too wet.

-Mulch your bulbs with 4-6" of leaves, bark, straw, etc. after the ground freezes.
-If you plant them next to your house, it’s especially important to use the higher amount or more, as basement heat and reflected sunlight will likely remove the insulating snow cover, exposing them too early to alternating sunny days and freezing nights, and damaging their growth tips.
-Wherever they’re planted, bulbs need insulation.
-You need to mulch (or plant extra deep) unless winter will provide a consistent heavy snow cover.
-A good mulch can also give protection up to half a hardiness zone, enabling you to experiment with bulbs not quite hardy in your zone.
+Mulch your bulbs with 4–6" of leaves, bark, straw, etc. after the ground freezes.
+If you plant them against the house, it’s especially important to really heap on the mulch, as basement heat and reflected sunlight will likely remove the insulating snow cover, exposing them too early to alternating sunny days and freezing nights, and damaging their growth tips.

 Do not remove the mulch too early in the spring.
 By keeping the soil from thawing, mulch prevents heaving and false starts in early warm spells, and delays flowering slightly for a more uniform and longer-lasting display.
 Remove mulch as the bulbs begin to peek through in the spring, and dress the bed with compost or bulb fertilizer.